 Industrial Base: Does the item have an industrial base footprint with critical shortfalls or is this a critical item manufactured by a sole or foreign source?

-It is rarely feasible to visit every supplier of every material, component and assembly to examine the status of their key manufacturing processes.
+It is rarely feasible to visit every supplier of every material, component, and assembly to examine the status of their key manufacturing processes.
 Some elements should be assessed on-site and others may utilize alternative approaches.
 The type and depth of the assessment is determined by the risk level of the element.
 On-site evaluations are typically reserved for the locations where one or more of the following apply:

 The highest percentage of manufacturing cost is incurred